Chrischn/Project-Tessera/README.md

 The 25th of October 2025 marks the 20th anniversary of Civ 4's original release with no official remaster in sight and that's why it's about time to take things into our own hands if we ever want to see it happen!
 Inspired by [Blake00](https://forums.civfanatics.com/threads/rebuilding-parts-of-civ4-multithreading-64bit-memory-access-to-increase-civ4s-speed-in-large-games.688441/)'s initial thread in the CivFanatics Forums and [snowern](https://forums.civfanatics.com/threads/mini-engine-progress.691873/)'s 64-bit Mini-Engine and despite my lack of a professional software engineering background, I decided to kick things off!

-So to anwser the question: I want this project to be the starting point of a community-driven effort to build upon a modern engine, namely Godot, to play mods created for Civilization IV with support for 64bit.
+*So to anwser the question*: I want this project to be the starting point for a community-driven effort to build a modern implementation of a runtime engine (based on Godot) that can play mods created for Civilization IV and its expansions with 64bit-support.

 We have all the mosaic tiles, we just need to put them together!

 ### Why is it called "Project Tessera"?

-* To cite the legend himself, **Soren Johnson**, Lead Designer & AI Programmer of Civilization 4: *"Civilization is a [Tile-Based game](https://www.youtube.com/watch?v=y7AV3tNYd5g&t=2533s).
+* To cite the legend himself, **Soren Johnson**, Lead Designer & AI Programmer of Civilization IV: *"Civilization is a [Tile-Based game](https://www.youtube.com/watch?v=y7AV3tNYd5g&t=2533s).
 That's the fundamental feature of the game."*

 	Great!
 But what's that got to do with the word "Tessera"!?